 The following resources provide more opportunities to practice seeing other points of view:

-This card game engages kids while helping them understand which behaviors may be ppropriate—and which may not—depending upon the situation.
+This card game engages kids while helping them understand which behaviors may be appropriate — and which may not — depending upon the situation.
 Games of varying complexity are tailored to challenge children as they progress.
 Created by AspergerLife founder Sally Bloch, Phd.
 Ages 4–2.
-Available at: amazon.com
+Get more information and a link for purchase at https://cookiesinthebathtub.com

 Teaching Passive, Aggressive, Assertive Behaviors